lauradecc/backend-project/README.md

 ### Additional info

-This project has been developed by Ramón Bohopo and Laura de Cos as the second project of Ironhack's Web Development Bootcamp and it has been created in five days.
+This project has been developed by Jose Bohopo and Laura de Cos as the second project of Ironhack's Web Development Bootcamp and it has been created in five days.